I have a bit of a gambling addiction. Luckily it’s not one that is using my real life money, but I am addicted to the EvE Online Hypernet.

 And right now, that’s by finding ways to get rid of the Asian hornet.
 The problem with finding them is that it can take a bit.
 “Why not just poison the fuck out of them” you ask yourself.
 Well, I would, but there’s a bio diversity too, if I poison these hornets, I will also be poisoning a bunch of wasps and European hornets, and they are quite important too.
 Despite us seeing them as pests, they are still an important part of nature, they too are pollinators.
 Their drug addiction is just annoying by the end of august and beginning of September 😉

 In order to find and capture Asian hornets you make a jar add some dry white wine, some beer, some wasp attracting fluid, some sugar, stir add a piece of a mop and boom.
 You hang it up and wait for them to come.
 They will fill themselves with the delicious liquid that is almost irresistible for them, go to the nest to deposit it, and come back.
+So what we do, is we mark them, see how long it takes for them to come back and then we know how close or far the nest is.

 The Asian hornet can fly about 40km/h, meaning that’s roughly 600 meter per minute.
 So if he’s back within a minute, you know the nest is about 300 meters from you as the bird flies.